Skip to main content

 Research Education Opportunities

-Explore a list of our Rochester faculty research and mentoring partners.
+Explore our Rochester faculty research and mentoring partners.

 Funding and Housing

-Learn about our stipend and campus housing and environment.
+Information about our stipend, campus housing and environment.

 Program Details

-• Trainees work under co-mentorship of UR and CCNY faculty members.
-Trainees will also be assigned a graduate student or post-doc who will provide support – by helping build a poster, reading journal articles, and having regular lunch meetings.
+- Trainees work under mentorship of UR faculty members.
+Trainees may also be assigned a bench mentor who provides support – by helping build a research poster, reading journal articles, and having weekly meetings.

-• Lecture series – professional development sessions, lab safety, HIPPA, etc.
+- Lecture series – professional development sessions, lab safety, HIPAA, etc.

-• Poster Session – with mentor assistance students will prepare and present a poster at the end of the 10 weeks.
+- Poster session – with mentor assistance, trainees prepare and present their research poster at the end of the 9-week program.

-• Responsibilities of trainees – attend lecture series, lab work, meetings with mentors, poster presentation at the end of the program.
+- Responsibilities of trainees – attend lecture series, lab work, meetings with mentors, research poster presentation.

-• Various social activities – including bi-weekly dinner seminars with presentations from graduate students and post-docs, and Friday coffee: one-on-one with faculty.
+- Social activities – including bi-weekly dinner seminars with presentations from graduate students and post-docs, one-on-one faculty coffee chats, and exploring what Rochester has to offer.

 Diversity and Inclusion Resources